 A parent-teacher conference is an opportunity for a child's parent(s)/guardian and teacher to meet to discuss how the child can best achieve in school.
-Conference time is set aside at the end of the first grading period for parents to meet with their children's teacher(s).
+At the elementary and middle school levels, conference time is set aside at the end of the first grading period for parents to meet with their children's teacher(s).
 The two-way communication goes beyond the report card to bring out more facts and to create better understanding of the child's progress.
 The parents and teacher together form the ideal partnership to help the child.
 The school will communicate the dates for parent-teacher conferences.
+Parents can also request a conference any time during the year.